Create mouthwateringly tender smoked BBQ brisket every time with this sous-vide-que method.

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page

-- Place the whole brisket in a jumbo (2 or 2.5-gallon (7.6 or 9.5 l), sealable storage bag.
+- Place the whole brisket in a jumbo, 2 or 2.5-gallon (7.6 or 9.5 l), sealable storage bag.
 Alternatively you can divide the brisket into two halves and place each half in a separate gallon size sealable freezer bag.
 Carefully submerge the freezer bag in the water bath until most of the air has been removed and then seal the bag.
 Completely submerge the sealed bag, and cook the brisket for 24 to 30 hours (I like 30).

 - Once the brisket has finishing cooking, remove the bag from the water and submerge in a large container filled with a 50/50 mix of ice and water until the meat’s core temperature reaches a safe range of 34-38°F (1.1-3.3°C), at least 30 minutes.
-At this point, the brisket can be refrigerated until you are ready to grill (up to two days ahead of time) or frozen for future use.
-Thaw before grilling.
+At this point, the brisket can be refrigerated until you are ready to smoke it (several days ahead of time) or frozen for future use.
+Thaw before smoking.

-- Cook.
+- Smoke.
 Once the smoker or grill is ready, remove the brisket from the freezer bag and season liberally with either coarse ground black pepper for a traditional Texas-style brisket or Big Bad Beef Rub.
 Place it on the smoker.
 The liquid in the bag can be refrigerated for future use.
-If you’re using a grill, place it on the cooler side of the grill as far away from the heat source as possible.
+If you’re using a grill, place the meat on the cooler side of the grill as far away from the heat source as possible.
 Set the lid on the grill with the top vent fully open and positioned directly above the brisket in order to force the smoke over and around the meat.
-Allow the brisket to smoke until it reaches an internal temperature of 125°F, about 1 hour.
+Allow the brisket to smoke until it reaches an internal temperature of 131°F (55°C), about 2 hours.
 Note that the interior of the brisket will already be perfectly cooked from the sous vide step.
 The goal is to simply reheat and smoke the brisket without overcooking it.